 Juvenile.
 Photo: Robert Whyte Location: Yoorala Street near Enoggera Reservoir.

+Collect green-brown winged fruit from tree when available.
+Seed dispersal period is short.
+Dry in a paper bag until seeds open.
 Sow seeds at medium density and cover lightly.
 Germination takes 2-6 weeks.